top of page

 • Always remain alert to the equipment moving around you.

 • Never ride on equipment unless it has been designed to carry you.
-This means it must have a seat and a seat belt.
+It must have a seat and a seat belt.

 Rules for Transporting Heavy Equipment

-• If equipment is to be driven off-site, make sure the steering, braking, and light systems are in good operating condition.
+• If equipment will be driven off-site, verify that the steering, braking and lighting systems are working properly.

 bottom of page